preeti13parihar/CMPE_283_Assignment1-intel/README.md

 Following are the steps to be followed:

-1. Create a new directory named “cmpe283” by using mkdir: mkdir cmpe283
+1. Create a new directory named “cmpe283” by using mkdir in previously cloned linux source folder: mkdir cmpe283

 2. Save the files cmpe283-1.c and Makefile in cmpe283 directory, from files section of Canvas provided by the Professor(in our case).